 Increased starting wages for Rockville's temporary and seasonal employees to be above the state mandated minimum wage.

-Created a water conservation program that helps seniors and low-income residents save on their water bills.
+Created a water conservation program that helps seniors on fixed incomes and low-income residents save on their water bills.

 Led Rockville's Vision Zero initiative to dramatically improve safety for pedestrians, bicyclists, and people in vehicles.

 Helped Rockville to earn a perfect score on the Municipal Equality Index for LGBTQ rights.

 Julie also serves as Council liaison to Rockville’s Traffic and Transportation Commission, Human Rights Commission, and Animal Matters Board.
 She is involved in regional planning through her participation on the Metropolitan Washington Council of Governments’ Climate, Energy, and Environment Policy Committee.